 However, some people like using an existing template and modifying parts until it feels cohesive to them.
 A maximalist is more likely to use that method to decorate their homes.

 Also, consider how you acquire more items for your room.
-It’s not only about creating a room as a canvas but how you maintain and develop that interior.
+It’s about creating a room as a canvas and how you maintain and develop that interior.

 Conclusion

-Each of these styles can sometimes be more personality traits, not just design aesthetics.
+Each style can sometimes have more personality traits than just design aesthetics.

 Minimalists see their homes as places where they seek calm like a sanctuary.
-They want to highlight the natural features of the house like the architecture.
+They want to highlight the natural features of the house, such as the architecture.
 They are more likely to emphasize the quality of the furniture to make a statement.

-Maximalists see their homes as an extension of themselves.
+Maximalists see their homes as extensions of themselves.
 They want to be surrounded by all the things that bring them joy, whether nostalgic or comfortable.
-They do not see groups of things like clutter, but collections of things that they love.
+They do not see groups of things like clutter but collections of things that they love.